-Camp Mimanagish is located within the boundaries of Custer-Gallatin National Forest 40 miles south of Big Timber, Mont., and Interstate 90.
+Camp Mimanagish is located within the boundaries of Custer-Gallatin National Forest 40 miles south of Big Timber, Montana, and Interstate 90.
 This is about 110 miles from Bozeman International Airport and 123 miles from Billings-Logan International Airport.

 This beautiful, remote location on the edge of the Absaroka-Beartooth Wilderness creates the perfect spot for unplugging from the everyday world, enjoying outdoor recreation and the sights and sounds of nature, and gaining a deeper understanding of oneself while also enjoying the company of others.
 With an altitude of 5700+ feet, the camp experiences cool mornings and evenings.

 The camp is managed and operated by Singing Waters Montana through a permit administered by the Custer-Gallatin National Forest Ranger District.
 Singing Waters Montana is a non-profit organization created in 2019 by former Mimanagish campers, counselors, managers and directors who want others to enjoy this special place.

 The camp is easily accessed from May through October via the Main Boulder Road, a federally maintained two lane gravel road which received a $6.2 million revamp in 2017.